MaastrichtU-BISS/v6-summary-py/README.md

 client.setup_encryption(None)

 # Define algorithm input
-# include the columns you want to summarize and specify if they are categorical ("category" or "c") or numeric ("numeric" or "n")
+# include the columns you want to summarize,
+# and specify if they are categorical ("category" or "c") or numeric ("numeric" or "n")
 input_ = {
     "master": True,
     "method":"master",